Knowledge base

 To create a template:

-- If the Make visible option is enabled (during creation or also possible afterwards), the rule models created will be suggested to users of email addresses that go to their FILTERS AND RULES section.
+8. If the Make visible option is enabled (during creation or also possible afterwards), the created rule templates will be suggested to users of email addresses who go to their FILTERS AND RULES section.

-- When the user of an email address from the Mail Service on which the rule model has been defined goes to the configuration of their sorting rules, they will be able to choose the model as a basis for work, which will save them from having to reconfigure a potentially complex configuration, and simply choose the action to be performed:
+• When the user of an email address from the Mail Service on which the rule template has been defined goes to the configuration of their sorting rules, they can use the template as a basis for work, which will save them from having to redo a potentially complex configuration, and simply choose the action to be performed:

 Has this FAQ been helpful?

-This guide explains how to block email addresses or entire domains to no longer receive unwanted mail, or conversely allow addresses to bypass the anti-spam filter of your Infomaniak mailbox to always receive their emails.
+This guide explains how to block email addresses or entire domains to stop receiving unwanted messages, or conversely allow addresses to bypass your Infomaniak email's anti-spam filter, thus always receiving their messages.

 Preamble

-- In addition to the Infomaniak anti-spam filter which eliminates the majority of unwanted emails as it evolves, Infomaniak offers two distinct lists that you can fill as you wish:
+• In addition to the Infomaniak anti-spam filter which eliminates the majority of unwanted emails as it evolves, Infomaniak offers two distinct lists that you can fill out as you wish:

-- the list of allowed senders is only active on the original recipient of each message; if the message is addressed to an address abc@domain.xyz and this is then redirected to def@domain.xyz, the anti-spam filter and the list of allowed senders must be configured for the address abc.
+• the list of allowed senders is only active on the original recipient of each message; if the message is addressed to abc@domain.xyz and then redirected to def@domain.xyz, the anti-spam filter and the list of allowed senders must be configured for the address abc.

 Formats that can be used

-Replace the example domain (the-spam-domain.xyz) with the one that bothers you and that you want to send directly to the Spam folder:
+Replace the example domain (the-spam-domain.xyz) with the one that is bothering you and that you want to send directly to the Spam folder:

 Block a specific email address